Food Safety: Instructions on Food Labels

 Allergy warnings are for people with severe food allergies.
 The warnings help people avoid foods that cause allergic reactions.
 For some people, even small amounts of an allergen can cause a severe allergic reaction (anaphylaxis) and even death.
 If you have a severe food allergy, avoid foods with an allergy warning for foods or ingredients to which you are allergic.
 For more information, see HealthLinkBC File #100a Severe Allergic Reactions to Food: Children and Teens.

 What can I do if I don’t understand the instructions?

 Read all food safety instruction on labels and packages.
 If you do not understand the instructions, ask someone to explain these to you.
 Contact the food processor directly, or ask your family, neighbour or grocery store employee for more information.

 For More Information

-#59b Food Safety for Fresh Fruit and Vegetables
+- HealthLinkBC File #59b Food Safety for Fresh Fruits and Vegetables

 - HealthLinkBC File #76 Foods to Avoid for People at Higher Risk of Food-borne Illness